British Rail Class 707: Background

 The rest of the fleet was delivered with just 750 V DC shoegear for use on third rail electrified lines, but all will have the ability to be modified for dual-voltage use if required in future.
 The first reached Britain on 9 December 2016.
 Entry into service was originally planned for July 2017, with all 30 planned to be delivered by the end of 2017.
 However, the first units entered service on 17 August, just three days before the South Western franchise was taken over by South Western Railway on 20 August 2017.
 The last entered service in March 2018.

-Due to lower leasing costs becoming available, SWR decided it would replace the Class 707s with Class 701 Aventras from 2021.
+Due to lower leasing costs becoming available, SWR decided it would replace the Class 707s with Class 701 "Arterio" trains from 2021.